eepgxxy/eepgxxy.github.io/_posts/blog/2017-04-18-angularjs-Ajax.markdown

 }]);
 {% endhighlight %}

-* Utilize the $resource service
+* Utilizing the $resource service

 For this solution, what you need to do is two steps:

-1. include the 'angular-resource.min.js' in the *html* file
+1. Include the 'angular-resource.min.js' in the *html* file
-2. inject the module dependency to the module creation js file like follows:
+2. Inject the module dependency to the module creation js file like follows:

 {% highlight javascript %}
 var eventsApp = angular.module('eventsApp', ['ngResource']);
 {% endhighlight %}

-3.create the *$resource* service in the service js file:
+3.Create the *$resource* service in the service js file:

 {% highlight javascript %}
 eventsApp.factory('eventData', function($resource){